 What’s the best lens to take?

-To get the “classic” shot of Tokyo Skytree with the shadow of Mount Fuji looming in the distance, you will need at least an 85mm lens.
+To get the “classic” shot of Tokyo Skytree with the shadow of Mount Fuji looming in the distance, you will need at least an 85mm lens (full frame camera).
 The photograph below was taken at 142mm and the close-up of Mount Fuji at 214mm.
-Incidentally, if you’re using a telephoto lens with a lens hood you shouldn’t need to worry about light reflections—the viewing platform itself is only dimly lit and 150 meters below is just low-rise residential buildings and street lights.
+Incidentally, if you’re using a telephoto lens with a lens hood you shouldn’t need to worry about light reflections—the viewing platform itself is only dimly lit and 150 meters below are just low-rise residential buildings and street lights.